 As early as 1736 it was possible to sail from Lerwick to Leith, though the most reliable route was via Hamburg!
 From 1750s a better service had been established, primarily to export Shetland ponies for use in English coalmines.
 From 1836 there was a steamer service to Aberdeen, and by 1900 this also linked to Kirkwall and Leith.
-Until 1901 the population of Shetland relied on the ferry for medical services, being expected to go for any treatment they needed in the Edinburgh Royal Infirmary.
+Until 1901 the population of Shetland relied on the steamer for medical services, being expected to go for any treatment they needed in the Edinburgh Royal Infirmary.

 The 1970s were a period of great change for Shetland.
 At a symbolic level, Zetland County Council became Shetland Islands Council in 1975.
 And by then Shetland was rapidly becoming the centre of the the North Sea oil boom with a vast terminal under construction at Sullom Voe.

 As Shetland's only town - and so Britain's most northerly - Lerwick became the focus of major expansion.
 The harbour continued to expand northwards, and extensive housing development took place to the west and south-west.
 The most recent development has included new building around part of the shore of the Loch of Clickimin.
 This brought building in Lerwick full circle, for an island at the southern end of the loch is home to the beautifully preserved Broch of Clickimin, built some 2,000 years ago: by a large margin the oldest building in the area.

 Today's Lerwick is a fascinating blend of the old and the new.
 It is a large and busy working port, and the terminus for the NorthLink ferries to Kirkwall and Aberdeen.
 The Bressay Ferry also operates from here.
 At the north end of the port is the Böd of Gremista, a fishing booth from the 1700s now open in summer as a museum.
-The relatively new Shetland Museum and Archives is also a must-see.
+The Shetland Museum and Archives is also a must-see.